Mozayik/shovel/doc/Metadata.md

 # Settings

-`settings` is simply a place to put data about the script.
+`metadata` is simply a place to put data about the script.

 | Name          | Type                  | Default     | Description                                                                        |
 | ------------- | --------------------- | ----------- | ---------------------------------------------------------------------------------- |